An Experiment on a Bird in the Air Pump: Detail

 An earlier oil sketch showed the demonstrator in a more reassuring pose.
 The bird here was a common songbird.

-Jenny Uglow believes that the boy echoes the figure in the last print of William Hogarth's The Four Stages of Cruelty by pointing out the arrogance and potential cruelty of experimentation, while David Fraser also sees the compositional similarities with the audience grouped round a central demonstration.
+The biographer and critic Jenny Uglow believes that the boy echoes the figure in the last print of William Hogarth's The Four Stages of Cruelty, by pointing out the arrogance and potential cruelty of experimentation, while David Fraser also sees the compositional similarities with the audience grouped round a central demonstration.
 The neutral stance of the central character and the uncertain intentions of the boy with the cage were both later ideas: an early study, discovered on the back of a self-portrait, omits the boy and shows the natural philosopher reassuring the girls.
-In this sketch it is obvious that the bird will survive, and thus the composition lacks the power of the final version.
-Lochlann Jain has analyzed the painting in the context of a contemporary cultural history and medicine of human suffocation and choking.
+In this sketch, the bird’s survival is apparent, and thus the composition lacks the power of the final version.
+British/Canadian professor and artist Lochlann Jain has analyzed the painting in the context of a contemporary cultural history and medicine of human suffocation and choking.
 Wright, who took many of his subjects from English poetry, probably knew the following passage from "The Wanderer" (1729) by Richard Savage: